bhargav23/EIP4-Assignment-Session-1/README.md

 An Activation Function is used decide activate or deactivate the neurons in Neural networks.

 ## Receptive Field
-The region which is recived in feature map with the application of filters.
+The region which is received in feature map with the application of filters.